SANJAY-sp-86/Suicide-Predication/README.md

 python -m venv venv
 source venv/bin/activate   # On Linux/Mac
 venv\Scripts\activate      # On Windows
+run this code using this command like streamlit run main.py

 ---

 Do you also want me to **generate a sample `requirements.txt` file** with exact library versions to match BERT, PyTorch, and Streamlit?
 Or keep it minimal?